germinateplatform/germinate-server/docs/config.md

   - `climate`
   Climate images are images referenced from the `climateoverlays` table.
 They are image overlays shown on top of maps on the user interface.
   - `database`
   This directory contains image files referenced from the `images` table in Germinate.
+Germplasm images can be uploaded by data curators and administrators from the passport page of the corresponding germplasm.
+Images uploaded this way will automatically be placed here.
   - `news`
   Images referenced from the `news` table are stored in this directory.
+News items can be created by data curators or administrators from the home page of Germinate.
+Images uploaded this way will automatically be placed here.
   - `template`
   This directory contains images referenced from the user interface.
-This includes the logo and crop image as well as images used in the carousel on the dashboard.
+This includes the logo (`logo.svg` and `logo-horizontal.svg`) and crop image (`crop.svg`) as well as images used in the carousel on the dashboard.
 - `template`
 This directory holds configuration files for the Germinate user interface.
   - `locales.json`